as_exp_coords#

 where details on the mapping can be found.- Returns:

-A single exponential coordinate vector or a stack of exponential coordinate vectors.
+Exponential coordinate vectors with the same leading dimensions as the transform.
 The first three components define the rotation and the last three components define the translation.

 Notes